HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_01/Systems_Of_Equations_Algebraic_Procedures.md

 -   The first nonzero entry from the left in each nonzero row is a 1.
     $\surd$

--   Each leading 1 is to the right of all leading 1 s in the rows above it. $\surd$
+-   Each leading 1 is to the right of all leading 1s in the rows above it. $\surd$

 Therefore, it is a REF.
 However, Each leading 1 is not the only nonzero entry in its column.
 Therefore, it is not RREF.